quanterall/HaskellMaterials/basics/extras/parsing-with-megaparsec.md

 -- | Reads a specific string of text and any amount of whitespace after. symbol :: Text -> Parser Text symbol = Lexer.symbol spaceConsumer

+-- | Returns an error to be displayed. reportError :: String -> Parser a reportError = Megaparsec.ErrorFail >>> Set.singleton >>> Megaparsec.fancyFailure
 ```

 ### A plan of action